 - 7.1.
-The Municipal Manager shall establish a Donations Committee to assist him/her. - 7.1.1 The Donations Committee shall consist of: - Chief Operational Officer, who shall chair the Committee - Executive Director responsible for Community Services - Office of the Mayor - Office of the Speaker - Chief Financial Officer - 7.2.
-The Donations Committee shall recommend to the Municipal Manager for approval. - 7.3.
-The Donations Committee shall be convened when necessary. - 7.4.
+The Municipal Manager may establish a Donations Committee to assist him/her. - 7.1.1 The Donations Committee (if so established) shall consist of: - Chief Financial Officer, who shall chair the Committee - Executive Director responsible for Community Services - Official from the Office of the Mayor. - 7.2.
+The Donations Committee (if so established) may recommend to the Municipal Manager for approval. - 7.3 The Municipal Manager will consult the Executive Mayor before granting final approval. - 7.4.
+The Donations Committee shall be convened when necessary. - 7.5.
+Public members of the Donations Committee shall be reimbursed for out of pocket expenses.

+7.6.
 Any dispute arising from approvals in terms of this process shall be referred to Council for decision making.